kaushikurwa/ros2-4wd-mobile-robot-simulation/README.md

 ## Overview

-This project presents a ROS2 4-Wheel-Drive Mobile Robot Simulated in Gazebo and visualized in RViz.
+A ROS2 4-Wheel-Drive Mobile Robot Simulated in Gazebo and visualized in RViz.
 This robot integrates LiDAR and RGB camera sensors and supports teleoperation, providing a complete baseline for mobile robot perception, motion, and system bringup.

 The project focuses on: